-What Is a Responsible Research Activity?
-(Green Book Text P3)
+1. 1.
+What is a Responsible Research Activity?

-- It is necessary for scientists to always apply honesty and integrity in their decision-making and behavior, to make effort to maintain and improve their expert knowledge, abilities, and techniques, and to do whatever they can to scientifically verify the validity and accuracy of the knowledge obtained through their research. - Scientific research is built upon the assumption that scientists can trust one another's research.
-Scientists must, therefore, exercise integrity in proposing ideas, making plans, submitting applications, conducting research, and reporting results.
+- Apply honesty and integrity in their decision-making and behavior - Maintain and improve their expert knowledge, abilities, and techniques - Do whatever they can to scientifically verify the validity and accuracy of the knowledge obtained through their research.